Contact us whenever you need it!

 Cons of Right-to-Work Laws

-Those strongly opposed to right-to-work laws cite lower union membership as a main negative aspect, which then leaves employees without the protection and power of union contract negotiations.
+Those strongly opposed to these laws cite lower union membership as a main negative aspect, which then leaves employees without the protection and power of union contract negotiations.
 Other concerns include:

-7. States that pass right-to-work legislation see a reduction in employee benefits.
+6. States that pass right-to-work legislation see a reduction in employee benefits.
 Pension rates, for example, are 5% lower for right-to-work states.
-Less money is often spent on educational assistance, training, and other career development expenses.

 Which Federal Law Allowed States to pass Right-to-Work Laws?